-As if I entered a misty Flemish movie about the rule of the Catholic Church, my mother sent me to a boarding school run by Catholic nuns in the town of Hoogstraten.
+As if I was acting in a misty Flemish movie about the rule of the Catholic Church, my mother sent me to a boarding school run by Catholic nuns in the town of Hoogstraten.
 Hoogstraten was the home of a famed boarding school for boys and a separate one for girls, both with a long history of training children by means of “strict and structured” education.
 I was eleven years old and resided there five days a week and slept in a tiny chambrette, a doorless bedroom divided by wooden panels and a white curtain.
 I was released on Friday afternoons.
 Thankfully I did not have to stay there for the entire school semester, though parents who dumped their children there may have wished for that.

 It is not that anything had gone wrong with my local education in my hometown Kalmthout.
 On the contrary I was thriving in every possible way and had a strong social circle.
 I belonged to a large family, with 10+ uncles and aunties and many cousins on either side, with endless big family celebrations and sleepovers with cousins.
 It was my mother Annette’s erratic decision after the example of my older sister Mieke, who had spent 7 years there, to send me to this boarding school.